indra-labs/indra/doc/whitepaper.md

 path going back to the sender.

-As distinct from this `lightning-onion` protocol, we use ed25519 for signatures and curve25519 for the ECDH key exchange, and encrypt traffic with AES-GCM.
-Rolling over the cipher is done via hash chains on sequential packets, which constitute the unit of transmission.
+As distinct from this `lightning-onion` protocol, we use ed25519 for signatures and curve25519 for the ECDH key exchange, and encrypt traffic with AES-CTR.
+Rolling over the cipher is done via summing of a second secret to reduce generation time for each packet, which constitute the unit of transmission.
 As noted later, this is 8 Kb, a moderate size but not too small to accommodate a substantial message with no return packets embedded.

 ### Session Tokens